aetherscry/ethics_fall2025_jackson/_casestudy/casestudy_activity.md

 - The user interface will randomly switch around
 - The entire process sucks and it’s the entire point

+Alternate idea because I'm afraid I won't have enough time to actually go through with remaking MS paint
+- Make a video of drawing something in clip studio
+- Randomly change the format/brush
+- Pose questions through watching the video

 ["So what do we do about it?"](https://aetherscry.github.io/ethics_fall2025_jackson/casestudy_solutions/)

 ## See more